This spot has been added by

-This spot is a great favorite with diving clubs, which come here for first-time snorkeling and lessons.
+This spot is a great favorite with diving clubs, which come here for first-time scuba dive.
 Make yourself visible if you plan to go more than a few hundred yards from the beach.

 If you want to stay overnight on the island, you can rent a bungalow at Nangyuan Island Dive Resort.
 There is a restaurant and a bar near the beach.